 - Implement security training and awareness that involves the C-suite.
-It’s vital for senior executives to understand how malicious actors use their personal and professional online exposure to launch social engineering attacks.
-The Social Engineering Risk Assessment (SERA) provides expert analysis of your company’s potential risk, and is designed to help you plan, educate and prepare for a social engineering attack.
+It’s important for senior executives to understand how malicious actors use their personal as well as professional online exposure to launch social engineering attacks.
+With this in mind, The Social Engineering Risk Assessment (SERA) provides expert analysis of your company’s potential risk.
+It can help you plan, educate, and prepare for a social engineering attack.

-- All employees should receive cyber security training.
-This includes new employees, longtime employees, C-level executives and contractors.
+- All employees should receive cybersecurity training.
+This includes new employees, longtime employees, C-level executives, as well as contractors.
 Employees who understand the threats posed by phishing attacks are less likely to click malicious links, and more likely to report suspicious activity.
-Organizations that implement Phishing-as-a-Service programs see a dramatic reduction in malware infection rates, laptop re-imaging, drive-by downloads, and adware.
-They are also better equipped to protect their organization’s most critical assets and trade secrets.
+Organizations that implement Phishing as a Service® see a dramatic reduction in malware infection rates, laptop re-imaging, drive-by downloads, and adware.

 Additionally, The Cybersecurity and Infrastructure Security Agency (CISA) recommends the following best practices to minimize access to your information:

 - Create a strong password that is unique for each device or account.